-A central part of ThunderCats is the Code of Thundera, “Justice, Truth, Honour, Loyalty”.
-The Code represents a way of life for all the ThunderCats, and is the structure on which they base their lives, their actions, and their ideals.
+A central part of ThunderCats is the Code of Thundera, “Justice, Truth, Honor, Loyalty”.
+The Code represents a way of life for all the ThunderCats and is the structure on which they base their lives, their actions, and their ideals.
 It’s hard to imagine any of the ThunderCats ever turning their back on the Code, because to do so would be to shed a part of themselves, to turn their backs on who they are and what makes them strong.
-This episode, however, shows the ThunderCats facing perhaps their most fearsome foe – to use Panthro’s term, “a ThunderCat gone bad!”
+This episode, however, shows the ThunderCats facing perhaps their most fearsome foe—to use Panthro’s term, “a ThunderCat gone bad!”

-The introduction of Grune is also a brilliant move, one that adds a great deal of realism and believability to the ThunderCats and their civilisation.
+The introduction of Grune is also a brilliant move, one that adds a great deal of realism and believability to the ThunderCats and their civilization.
 When looking at such noble and good characters as the ThunderCats, it would be easy to assume that Thundera was just a paradise with no conflict, populated by somewhat two-dimensional civilians.
-However, the character of Grune and his army of followers shown in Cheetara’s vision show that this was not entirely true – that Thundera, like Third Earth (or indeed, our Earth!) had its unsavoury elements, and that even those who carried the mantle of ThunderCat could become corrupted.
-This is brilliant writing by Leonard Starr, and a testament to how well thought-out and imaginative the ThunderCats universe could be in the hands of its best writers.
+However, the character of Grune and his army of followers shown in Cheetara’s vision show that this was not entirely true—that Thundera, like Third Earth (or indeed, our Earth!) had its unsavory elements, and that even those who carried the mantle of ThunderCat could become corrupted.
+This is brilliant writing by Leonard Starr, and a testament to how well thought out and imaginative the ThunderCats universe could be in the hands of its best writers.

-This episode also marks a subtle evolution as to the ThunderCats’ “status” on Third Earth – for, this is the first episode to show a band of Third Earthers coming to the ThunderCats for help.
-Clearly by this time the ThunderCats have succeeded in earning the trust of their adopted planet’s people, and this is a lovely little touch inserted cleverly into an action-packed and highly eventful episode.
+This episode also marks a subtle evolution as to the ThunderCats’ “status” on Third Earth.
+This is the first episode to show a band of Third Earthers coming to the ThunderCats for help.
+Clearly by this time the ThunderCats have succeeded in earning the trust of their adopted planet’s peoples, and this is a lovely little touch inserted cleverly into an action-packed and highly eventful episode.

 Another noteworthy character-based event in this episode is the first appearance of Cheetara’s sixth sense.
-Cheetara had played a pivotal role in previous episodes such as “Trouble With Time” and “Pumm-Ra”, always as a strong lead character that could stand up for herself and save the day, and this is a trend that would continue for the rest of the series.
-However, with the introduction of her sixth sense, the writers give her an Achilles heel for the first time, in a most ingenious fashion – by giving her a gift that is both an asset and a curse, and will play a crucial role in future episodes in allowing Cheetara to credibly assume a “damsel-in-distress” role but without weakening her character.
+Cheetara played a pivotal role in previous episodes such as “Trouble With Time” and “Pumm-Ra”, always as a strong lead character who could stand up for herself and save the day, and this is a trend that would continue for the rest of the series.
+However, with the introduction of her sixth sense, the writers give her an Achilles heel for the first time, in a most ingenious fashion–a gift that is both an asset and a curse, and which will play a crucial role in future episodes.

 Written by Chris (He-Fan)